 After construction completed, Cariboo Adventist Junior Academy opened on January 31, 1971.
 The mayor cut the ribbon, while representatives from the Canadian Union Conference of Seventh-day Adventists reported witnessing “one of Canada’s finest church schools in location, building, and educational philosophy.”
 The new school began as an open school concept, with four main classrooms surrounding a resource area and office, without walls.
 70 students attended that first year in the new school.

 The school expanded quickly.
 In 1975, construction began on an addition to the classroom building, to house a home economics classroom, a woodworking classroom, and a small gymnasium, which was completed in 1977.
 That same year, students were asked if they would be willing to attend for grade 11 and 12, and soon Cariboo was a full K-12 academy, with its first grade 12 graduating class of five students receiving their diplomas in 1979.
-One of the members of that first graduating class was Warren Friesen, who would go on to teach at Cariboo Adventist Academy for the next four decades.
+One of the members of that first graduating class was Warren Friesen, who would go on to become a teacher and principal at Cariboo Adventist Academy for the next five decades.
 In light of the addition of a full high school program, the school was renamed and given its current moniker of Cariboo Adventist Academy.

 With the need to convert the mini-gym into an industrial arts learning centre, there arose a need for a new gym building.
 In 1982, plans for the new gym building were laid, as well as new classrooms for the high school program, a kitchen, a cafeteria, and storage rooms.
 Many volunteers from the community came to help build the new gym.
 On October 29, 1987, the new gym was officially opened, with a large celebration where the band played, the choir sang, and a gymnastics team entertained guests.